Jean-Bédel Bokassa: Trial

 Throughout the trial, Bokassa denied all the charges against him.
 He attempted to shift the blame away from himself to wayward members of his former cabinet and the army for any misdeeds that might have occurred during his reign as both president and emperor.
 Testifying in his own defence, Bokassa stated: "I'm not a saint.
 I'm just a man like everyone else."
 Several times he erupted in rage, once attacking the chief prosecutor M'Boudou: "The aggravating thing about all this is that it's all about Bokassa, Bokassa, Bokassa!
 I have enough crimes levelled against me without you blaming me for all the murders of the last twenty-one years!"

 One of the most lurid allegations against Bokassa was that of cannibalism.
 Former President Dacko was called to the witness stand to testify that he had seen photographs of butchered bodies hanging in the cold-storage rooms of Bokassa's palace immediately after the 1979 coup.
-Photographs apparently showing a fridge in the palace that contained the bodies of schoolchildren were also published in Paris Match magazine.
+Photographs apparently showing a refrigerator in the palace that contained the bodies of schoolchildren were also published in Paris Match magazine.
 When the defence put up a reasonable doubt during the cross-examination of Dacko that he could not be positively sure if the photographs he had seen were of dead bodies to be used for consumption, Bokassa's former chef was called to testify that he had cooked human flesh stored in the walk-in freezers and served it to Bokassa on an occasional basis.
 The prosecution did not examine rumours that Bokassa had served some of the flesh of his victims to visiting foreign dignitaries.

 On 12 June 1987, Bokassa was found guilty of murder in at least twenty cases and sentenced to death.
 The charge of cannibalism was not taken into account for the final verdict, since the consumption of human remains was classified a misdemeanour under CAR law, and upon seizing power from Dacko in 1981, President Kolingba had declared an amnesty for all misdemeanours committed before the start of his rule.

 An appeal by Szpiner and Gibault on the grounds that the CAR's constitution allowed a former head of state to be charged only with treason was rejected by the CAR Supreme Court.